Menstrual Cycle and Glycemia in Premenopausal Women

 Citation

 Yalamanchi, Swaytha, et al. "Menstrual Cycle and Glycemia in Premenopausal Women."
-Johns Hopkins Diabetes Guide, 2018.
+Johns Hopkins Diabetes Guide, The Johns Hopkins University, 2018.
 Johns Hopkins Guides, www.hopkinsguides.com/hopkins/view/Johns_Hopkins_Diabetes_Guide/547090/all/Menstrual_Cycle_and_Glycemia_in_Premenopausal_Women.

 * Article titles in AMA citation format should be in sentence-case